Noah-Huppert/scripts/README.md

 ```

 Notice how the preceding comments are removed as well.

+# bklight
+Controls the display backlight.
+See the command help output for configuration
+details.

+The bklight command has 2 valid sub commands: get and set.

+Get can retrieve the following values: percent, raw, and max.
+Set can set the following values: percent, raw.

+Usage: `bklight COMMAND <Sub-Args...>`

+If a valid percent valid is provided as the command, bklight will set the
+backlight to that percent.
+This is a useful shorthand.

+Shorthand usage: `bklight <percent value>`

 # sslinfo
 Prints the ssl certificate for the provided URL.